mergestat/mergestat-lite/README.md

-Will use gitqlite's Command line GUI(powered by gocui) Use tab to cycle through the different views and ctrl+c to close Cycling from the Repo to the Output view will run gitqlite If repo is not specified default is cwd
+Will use gitqlite's Command line GUI(powered by gocui) Use tab to cycle through the different views and ctrl+c to close Cycling from the query to the Output view will run gitqlite If --repo is not specified default is cwd

 ### Tables